 Federal lawmakers are coming

 Politicians aren’t simply floating restrictions on predatory lending to win votes – they’re gaining serious traction behind some of their proposals, and federal lawmakers are beginning to seriously take aim at high-interest loans that could prove difficult to pay back.
-With tens of millions of Americans turning to high-cost loans that sometimes feature triple-digit interest rates, political representatives are waking up to the fact that lending reform is sorely needed in order to ensure long-term financial stability.
+With tens of millions of Americans turning to high-cost loans that sometimes feature triple-digit interest rates and often lead to involving a debt collection agency, political representatives are waking up to the fact that lending reform is sorely needed in order to ensure long-term financial stability.
 If too many consumers find themselves ensnared in predatory loans, after all, the entire financial ecosystem can find itself embroiled in tragedy and ultimately even collapse as it did in 2008.

 With federal lawmakers now taking aim at ending the ceaseless debt cycle that many Americans find themselves trapped by, predator lenders are beginning to hedge their bets.
 Still, political progress is immensely slow and it’s quite unlikely that new legislation will materialize and be enacted given ongoing political polarization.
 With neither of the two major parties willing to hand the other a legislative victory, laws prohibiting high-interest loans could thus be delayed for months or even years.
 Predatory lending is as old as moneylending itself, but that doesn’t mean it will always be around.
 Despite obstacles in the path to success, politicians and citizens everywhere are beginning to unite around an agenda that fights back against high-interest loans.